ErfanMalakouti/Last-Stand-zombie-shooting-game/README.md

 <h1>Last Stand <h1/>
-<p>An top to down zombie shooting game with pure CSS and Vanilla Javascript<p/>
+<p>A top to down zombie shooting game with pure CSS and Vanilla Javascript<p/>
 💀🧟💀🧟💀